Administration

 How can I create a user?

-To create a new user, switch to the Options tab in the right sidebar and click on the Create user option.
+To create a new user, go to the Options panel in the right sidebar and click the Create user button.

-This will open a dialog where you need to enter the user’s name and email address.
-Additionally, you have the option to set the user’s language and assign the BIC Process Design role.
-Furthermore, there is an option to create the user via SSO.
+A dialog will open where you need to enter the user’s name and email address.
+You can also choose the user’s language and assign the BIC Process Design user role.
+You can also create the user using SSO.

-To create the user, click on the Create button.
-Alternatively, you can discard the entry using the Cancel button.
+To create the user, click the Create button.
+To discard the entry, click the Cancel button.

-The new user will now be displayed as the first entry in the list.
-Upon reloading the page, the user list will be displayed in alphabetical order.
+The new user will now appear as the first entry in the list.
+After reloading the page, the users are shown in alphabetical order.

 How do I edit a user’s details?

-By clicking on a user in the list view, you can view, define or change their user details.
-This includes Name, Email, Language, Process Design Role, Process Execution Role, and the Assigned user groups.
-You can find out which permissions the BIC Process Design and BIC Process Execution roles have here.
+To edit a user, click on the user in the list view.
+You can view, define, or change the user details.
+This includes Name, Email, Language, *BIC Process Design role, BIC Process Execution role, and the Assigned user groups.
+You can find the permissions of the BIC Process Design and BIC Process Execution roles here.

-Navigate to the list of users and select the user whose details you want to edit to view their user-specific information.
+Select the user whose details you want to edit to see their user-specific information.

-You can define or change the user details in the respective input fields.
-The fields Name and Email are mandatory fields and must always be filled in.
+You can edit the user details in the respective input fields.
+The fields Name and Email are mandatory and must always be filled in.

-After making a new setting, it will be saved directly, and you will receive a success message.
-If the saving fails, you will receive an error message.
+After making changes, they are saved immediately, and you will see a success message.
+If saving fails, an error message is displayed.

 Note

-Please note that you cannot edit a user’s assigned user groups here.
-You can find out how to add a user to a user group or remove a user from a user group in the linked sections.
+You cannot edit a user’s assigned user groups here.
+To add a user to a user group or remove a user from a user group, see the linked sections.

 Hint

-Please note that the language set is the content language in which the application is displayed to the user by default.
-The emails from the application will also be displayed in this language.
+The language set is the content language in which the application is shown to the user by default.
+Emails from the application are also sent in this language.

 Which user roles are available and which permissions do they have?

-In general, you have five different user roles for Process Design, with different authorizations that build on each other.
-Your active user role is displayed on the MyBIC page under your name or in the profile.
+In BIC Process Design, there are five different user roles.
+Each role has different permissions, and the permissions build on each other.
+Your active user role is shown on the MyBIC page under your name, or in the profile.

 Author: Authors have essentially the same rights as Reviewers.
 They also have access to the public workspace.
 This allows them to see all catalog entries and diagrams in the public workspace.
 This generally allows them to model diagrams and automatically generate catalog entries.
 To use these features, users with the Author role must be entered as Author in the attributes of the corresponding diagram or object.
 This allows Authors to be used specifically for modeling individual diagrams or editing individual objects.